Desiree Shelley Flores

 Board Member, Southwest Virginia Agrarian Commons

 Desiree Shelley Flores (Monacan), originally from Baltimore, MD, moved to the Roanoke area in 2017, where she now works as a climate justice organizer with Mothers Out Front.
+Desiree has a degree in Natural Resource Management from the University of Maryland.
 She has worked in the fields of environmental education, natural resource management, community greening and environmental restoration in Baltimore City.
 Through her work in the non-profit sector and city government, she helped design and implement conservation education and service-learning programs for city schools as well as trained and supported community volunteers with their restoration projects in local city parks.

 Desiree will accelerate a Land and Water Protectors initiative within Virginia's Indigenous communities as part of a collaborative partnership with AoNSK and through grassroots organizing work with Mothers Out Front.
 Through this work, she will focus on the intersectional issues of climate justice that relate to the protection of sacred sites, access to natural resources, and cultural revival.
 The long-term vision of the Water and Land Protectors initiative is to address both issues of food sovereignty and justice as well as preservation of traditional knowledge and culture as they connect to land and sacred spaces through education, advocacy, and community unification.